ellisztamas/simmiad/README.md

 This simulates a population on an evenly-spaced grid of sampling points through time:

 * Sampling points are populated at random with a set of unqiue starting genotypes.
-* In the next generation, each sampling point is filled by one seed from the same or a different sampling point.
-Whatever genotype was at the donor sampling point now occupies the focal sampling point.
+* In the next generation, each sampling point is filled by one seed from the same or a different sampling point from a previous generation.
+Whichever genotype was at the donor sampling point now occupies the focal sampling point.
 I assume seed dispersal distances are exponentially distributed with some mean value that is used as an input parameter.
+* To allow for a seed bank, each seed can be drawn from any previous generation.
+The generation is drawn from a poisson distribution.
 * Each seed has some probability of having been the product of an outcrossing event.
 If so, it is assigned a new unique genotype.

 This makes certain assumptions that it is good to be explicit about: